 Notes receivable were comprised of loans made under the MDL Program, the MPAB Program, the Single Family Direct Lending Program and ACT Veterans Housing Initiative (see Note 12).
 Under the ACT Veterans Housing Initiative, donated properties are sold to Veterans at 75% of the appraised value and the remaining 25% is carried as forgivable notes receivable which are forgiven over 10 years.
 Notes are carried at the unpaid principal balance outstanding.
-Included in notes receivable are three notes totaling \$2,302,672 which collateralize advances from FHLB.
+Included in notes receivable are three notes totaling \$2,249,520 which collateralize advances from FHLB.
 See Note 10.

-A summary of notes receivable at August 31, 2015 is as follows:
+A summary of activity for notes receivable for the year ended August 31, 2016 is as follows: